nathanrossi/meta-hdl/README.md

 the `MACHINE = "fomu"` in local.conf and build `foboot`.
 The bitstream is populated into the deploy directory.

+The `micropython` and `fomu-workshop-litex-rgb` recipes can be used to build the micropython firmware and bitstream respectively.

+Note: `dfu-util-native` is provided by meta-oe, and can be built and then run using `oe-run-native`. `bitbake dfu-util-native -c addto_recipe_sysroot` and `oe-run-native dfu-util-native dfu-util ...`

 # Dependencies

 This layer depends on: